The Lorraine Motel in Memphis, Tennessee is a memorial to Martin Luther King Jr.’s sacrifice to make the United States a much better place.

-While on a road trip to see Andrea’s family in Michigan we stopped in Memphis, Tennessee.
-Neither one of us had ever spent time there and we were curious to see what the city was like.
+The Lorraine Motel is one of those extremely historical places I’ve always wanted to visit.
+We made sure to stop in Memphis and visit for a day while on a road trip.
+Neither one of us had ever spent time there and we were both curious to see it.
 Even though almost everything was closed because of COVID-19 we still had a good time.
-Of course we respect social distancing rules and mainly just stayed outside except when in our hotel room.
+Of course, we respect social distancing rules and mainly just stay outside except when in our hotel room.

 Lorraine Motel History

 The Lorraine Motel’s history started long before MLK’s assassination.
-It was built 1925 and in 1945, Walter Bailey bought it and renamed it after his wife Loree and the song “Sweet Lorraine”.
+It was built in 1925 and in 1945, Walter Bailey bought it and renamed it after his wife Loree and the song “Sweet Lorraine”.

 In the 1960s Bailey operated the motel as upscale lodging that catered to a black clientele.
 Among its guests through the 1960s were legendary musicians who included Ray Charles, Lionel Hampton, Aretha Franklin, Otis Redding, the Staple Singers, and Wilson Pickett.

 Martin Luther King, Jr., was shot at approximately 6:01 p.m. on April 4, 1968, a day after delivering his famous “I’ve Been to the Mountaintop” speech.
 Following the assassination of King, Bailey withdrew Room 306 (where King died) and the adjoining room 307 from use.
 He instead maintained them as a memorial to the activist leader.

 After spending time at the Lorraine Motel we drove around Memphis’s empty streets and stopped for a couple of photo opportunities.
 We really liked how down-to-earth the city felt.
 Naturally, while there we had to try Memphis’s famous BBQ from Central BBQ.
 We definitely want to go back during the Memphis In May Festival which holds the famous World Championship Barbecue Cooking Contest.